 Before you make modifications to the keyboard stabilizer, you must first know the 5 mistakes that are often made when modifying the stabilizer.
 Let’s break down how How to Mod Stabilizers: Band-Aid, Clip, and Lube efficiently maximize the performance of the stabilizer that is installed on your mechanical keyboard.
 Let’s get started!

 What are Mechanical Keyboard Stabilizers?

-For a mechanical keyboard, stabilizer is used to balance the larger keys, such as Spacebar, Left Shift and Right Shift, Enter, Capslock.
+For a mechanical keyboard, stabilizers is used to balance the larger keys, such as Spacebar, Left Shift and Right Shift, Enter, Capslock.
 Besides being able to provide balance to large keys, the stabilizer also protects the plate from direct impact with your keycaps, this is very useful for mechanical keyboards that use plastic plates.

 The stabilizer on the mechanical keyboard serves to muffle the sound of the keys, support the keys so they don’t sway or vibrate which will result in a better typing feeling.
 This is why the stabilizer is one of the (optional) components on the mechanical keyboard that must be used.

 The most commonly used stabilizers on mechanical keyboards

 There are three types of stabilizers in existence including Cherry Style Stabilizers, Costar Stabilizers, and Optical Style Stabilizers.
 Of the three types of stabilizers, Cherry Style Stabilizer is the most widely used.

 For the Costar Stabilizer, it is very rare to find nowadays, because this is a fairly old type of stabilizer.
 You can find it on the old mechanical keyboard series.
 As for the Optical Stabilizer, you can find it on Razer’s mechanical keyboard.

 In this article, we will discuss how to modify the Cherry Style stabilizer in detail.
 If you want to read the full article about the satbilizer, we have summarized it in full in this article.